 MIS 690 Supply Chain Management & Strategy MIS 710 Business Process Innovation & Management MIS 712 BPM & Workflow Implementation MIS 714 Service Innovation Project Management (4 courses, 12 credits)

 The Project Management graduate certificate program includes both the theory and practice of project management.
 Concepts, project management tools, metrics for project success, planning issues, risk management, human resources, organizational performance, and managing complex programs are presented.
-Project Management courses taken for the Graduate Certificate may be applied towards any of the Management Masters Degrees or the MBA.
-All course taken as a part of this graduate certificate can be applied towards a Master of Science in Management with concentration in Project Management degree after successful completion of eight additional graduate courses.

 The following courses are required in the following sequence to earn the Graduate Certificate in Project Management.